lemonnish/personal-website-travel/_posts/2016-09-19-black-rock-desert.md

 <div class='img-gallery'>
 {% include photo.html url="double-hot-black-desert.jpg" alt="flat expanse of dark sand" size="small" %}
 {% include photo.html url="hills-striped-colors.jpg" alt="striped hills" size="small" %}
-{% include photo.html url="mud-meadow-reservoir.jpg" alt="Mud Meadow Reservoir" size="large" %}
+{% include photo.html url="mud-meadow-reservoir.jpg" alt="Mud Meadow Reservoir" size="xlarge" %}
 </div>

 The Jeep's spectacular suspension was put to work throughout the trip, although my opinions are biased by limited exposure to robust suspension systems.
 It's hard to imagine how immigrants of the 19th century were able to travel these same roads by wagon.
 As we made our way north from Black Rock Desert, through Fly Rock Canyon, and on to High Rock Canyon, we traveled along the Applegate Trail.
 This trail was originally created as an easier alternative to the Oregon trail, but gained more popularity during the California Gold Rush.
 We passed several interpretive signs along the way, including this one marking Fly Canyon (trail marker A-17):